jasonnnnli/barcode-reader-docs/programming/features/barcode-scan-region.md

 - `regionRight`: The x coordinate of the right border of the region.
 - `MeasureByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
 Otherwise, the above values will be recognized as pixel length.

+> Notes:
+>
-You can either configure these settings via the `PublicRuntimeSettings` struct or via a JSON template.
+> - You can either configure these settings via the `PublicRuntimeSettings` struct or via a JSON template.
+> - When using `PublicRuntimeSettings`, you can only specify one region.
+> - When using JSON template, you can either specify one or more regions.

+## Single Region Specification

 To update the setting via `PublicRuntimeSettings`: